 The brewing of beer in Moravia and Bohemia dates back to before records began.
-The Monarchy awarded brewing titles to the bourgeoisie and noblemen and some monasteries also brewed beer.
+The Monarchy awarded brewing titles to the bourgeoisie and noblemen, and some monasteries also brewed beer.
 Over hundreds of years, Czech territory has seen many other kinds of beer develop.
-Although in the end, beer with hops has become the standard and Czech brewers have become real maestros at producing it.
+Although beer with hops has become the standard, in the end, Czech brewers have become real maestros at producing it.

 Czech beer was made famous across the world by the big Czech breweries.
 Plzeň is the most famous of the big brewing cities, and the Czech beer from there has the same name.
 If you want, you could go to see Plzeň’s real brewery or visit one of its’ country-wide restaurants, like the Švejk restaurant Tivoli located in Plzeň.
-The quality of beer in these restaurants is examined by representatives of the brewery and the beverages are guaranteed to be fresh and good.
+Representatives of the brewery examine beer quality in these restaurants, and the beverages are guaranteed to be fresh and good.

 Budweiser Budvar, located in České Budějovice, is another important brewery.
 Thanks to high calibre ingredients, like excellent select h2o, Budvar has a decades-long tradition of appearing amongst the best beers in the entire Czech Rep. Budvar beer can be purchased all over the country, and the Budvar company operates a network of its’ personal restaurants where they supervise the beer standards on tap.

-Some other noteworthy breweries are Velké Popovice, situated close to Prague that makes traditional Billy Goat (Kozel) beer, and Krušovice in Rakovník.
+Some other noteworthy breweries are Velké Popovice, situated close to Prague, making traditional Billy Goat (Kozel) beer and Krušovice in Rakovník.
 These beers can be purchased all over the country.

-Should you be visiting Prague, then you should definitely try some of the beer brands mentioned above, otherwise a trip to Prague without sampling them could be deemed to be a sin by the locals.
+Should you be visiting Prague, then you should definitely try some of the beer brands mentioned above.
+Otherwise, a trip to Prague without sampling them could be deemed a sin by the locals.